Kartik-jalal/Classify_EEG_Sleep_Stages-MNE-CNN/README.md

 **1. Learning Rate Schedular** <br />
 When training starts, a higher learning rate (LR) helps the model learn fast and escape bad local minima.
 However, as the model gets closer to the optimal solution, a high LR can cause it to "bounce around" the minimum without ever sitting into it.
 - *When it does:* A `torch` based LR Schedular like `ReduceLROnPlateau` can monitor the validation loss.
 If the loss stops improving for a set number of epochs, the schedular automatically multiplies the LR by a factor (e.g., 0.5), shrinking the step size.
-- *Why use it:* It allows fast initial learning and fine-grained tuning later, leading to better final performance and peventing the model from stalling.
+- *Why use it:* It allows fast initial learning and fine-grained tuning later, leading to better final performance and preventing the model from stalling.

 **2. Gradient Clipping** <br />
-During backpropagation, especially in deep networks or whenn using noisy data like EEG, a single bad batch can result in a massive error.
-This massive error creates an "exploding gradient" -  a gigantic weight update that destropys all the good progress the model has made so far.
+During backpropagation, especially in deep networks or when using noisy data like EEG, a single bad batch can result in a massive error.
+This massive error creates an "exploding gradient" -  a gigantic weight update that destroys all the good progress the model has made so far.
-- *What it does:* When we use gradient clipping by norm (`torch.nn.utils.clip_grad_norm_`), before updating the weights, it checks the total magnitude (norm) if all gardients.
-If it exceeds a maximum threshold (e.g., 1.0), it scales them all down proportionally so the maximmum is exactly 1.0.
+- *What it does:* When we use gradient clipping by norm (`torch.nn.utils.clip_grad_norm_`), before updating the weights, it checks the total magnitude (norm) if all gradients.
+If it exceeds a maximum threshold (e.g., 1.0), it scales them all down proportionally so the maximum is exactly 1.0.
 ```math
 Gradient_{new} = Gradient_{old} \times
 {{Total Gradient Norm}\over{max threshold}}

 ```
-- *Why use it:* It acts as a safety net, ensuring training remains stable and consistent even if a bad abtch produces a batch produces a massive error spike.
+- *Why use it:* It acts as a safety net, ensuring training remains stable and consistent even if a bad batch produces a massive error spike.

 <div style="text-align: center;">
 <img src="imgs/learning_rule.png" alt="Learning Rule" width="500">